-At the moment my interest focuses on Bayesian Deep Learning, the Free-Energy Principle as well as Hierarchical Reinforcement Learning.
+At the moment my interest focuses on Bayesian Deep Learning and Hierarchical Reinforcement Learning.
 In my future work I intend to further strengthen the beautiful bilateral relationship between Machine Learning and Cognitive Neuroscience.
-Especially, I want to deeper understand the neural correlates of Reinforcement Learning as well as computationally model episodic memory and hippocampal replay.
+Especially, I want to deeper understand the neural correlates of Reinforcement Learning as well as ways in which the neural credit assignment problem is solved.

 Robert Tjarko Lange

 Regina-Kaufmann-Weg 1| 50354 Hürth | Germany

 Hi there!
 I am Robert, 23 years old and currently Berlin-based.
 I am originally from the north of Germany but lived and have spend some time studying in Cologne, Barcelona and London.
 Besides a passion for cognitive computational neuroscience and all aspects of intelligence, I love photography, traveling the world and hot-water bottles.
 If you have a feeling that we share at least one of these, just contact me!